Select a topic area from the below lists to learn more.

-There is no formal appointed person training.
-However training for the activities carried out by an appointed person is included in workplace first aid courses such as the Emergency First Aid or First Aid at Work courses.
+There is no formal appointed person training, as the role of appointed person has largely been absorbed into the activities of a workplace first aider.
+As a result, training for the activities carried out by an appointed person is included in workplace first aid courses such as the Emergency First Aid or First Aid at Work courses.

 Those activities can include managing first aid kits, being responsible for signage, calling emergency services or recording illnesses and injuries.

 We would always recommend having trained first aiders within your organisation, even if your workplace is small enough for them not to be legally required.
 Having first aid skills in place before an emergency is always much better than getting trained after something bad has happened.

 A first aider is someone who has undergone formal training, and has current first aid certification, that is approved by the HSE (usually via an Awarding Organisation).
 They must therefore hold a valid certificate in either:

 In each case, these certificates must be issued by a training organisation approved by the HSE.
 This can be awarded by a recognised awarding body of OfQual / Scottish Qualifications Authority.

 You should use your risk assessment to determine whether your first aiders should hold the FAW or the EFAW certificate.

 HSE strongly recommend that all first aiders undertake a First Aid skills update to refresh their skills annually.